Memorable Manitobans: Huntley Douglas Brodie Ketchen (1872-1959)

 Born at Sholapore, India on 22 May 1872, son of Major James Ketchen and Mrs J. Lumsden Ritchie, he was educated at Wellington College and Royal Military College, Sandhurst.
 In 1890, he commenced a military career as Second Lieutenant in the British Imperial Army, serving until 1893 when he came to Canada.

 He came to Winnipeg in January 1894 and served in the North-West Mounted Police until 1900.
 He served as a Lieutenant in the Boer War, then as Brigadier-General of the Sixth Canadian Infantry from 1915 to 1917.
-He was relieved of active command after a military fiasco at St. Eloi (Flanders) in 1915.
-At the time of his death he was a Major-General.
-After the First World War, he was appointed commanding officer of the military district in which Winnipeg was located, serving from 1919 until 1929, when he retired.
+After a military fiasco at St. Eloi (Flanders) in 1915, there was pressure to relieve Ketchen of command but he was saved by political maneuvering and the absence of a good replacement.
+He remained in command of the 6th Brigade until April 1918.
+After the war, he was promoted to Major General and appointed commanding officer of the military district in which Winnipeg was located, serving from 1919 until 1929, when he retired.

 Ketchen was in charge of the military during the Winnipeg General Strike.
 As district commander, he followed orders from Ottawa and in general restrained his troops from confrontations with the civilian population.
 He also favoured use of the War Measures Act to deal with post-war problems of the cost of living by appointing a prices board to investigate complaints and with power to prosecute.
 He met daily with local officials about the strike and was one of the chief advisers to government.
 He opposed bail for the arrested strike leaders in 1919 on the grounds that the militia would be unhappy with such an action.